radiantlogic-v8/documentation-new/documentation/configuration/identity-views/joins.md

 ![Attribute properties](Media/Image2.10.jpg)

-#### Hidden

-You can define an attribute as hidden because you need it for the join (it may be the attribute you are basing your join on), but you don’t want the value to be in the final joined virtual entry.

-To define an attribute as hidden, from the Main Control Panel > Directory Namespace tab, select the view/object below the list of Root Naming Contexts.
-On the right side, select the Objects tab (for database backends, the Object tab) and in the Virtual Object attribute list, select the attribute you want to hide.
-Click **Edit Attribute** and check the Hidden in Result box.
-These attributes are not returned in the virtual entry.

->[!warning] If you edit the join condition manually, and want to make an attribute returned from a secondary object hidden, add a value of 256 to the priority weight you have set.
-For example, if mail were an attribute returned from a join and you had it set with a priority value of 128 (NORMAL) and NON searchable, and NON updateable, then to make it hidden in the virtual entry, you would change the numeric value to be 1920 (128 + 512 + 1024 +256).
-Mail:1920 is how it would appear in the join condition if you were to edit the join manually.

-#### Searchable

-You can define attributes as searchable or not.

--	If an attribute from a secondary source is defined as searchable, and a client uses the attribute in a search filter, RadiantOne must attempt the join on all entries from the primary source and then apply the filter to see which ones match the client search filter.
-If attributes from secondary sources must be searchable, RadiantOne must go through every entry in the primary source and attempt to join it with a secondary object.
-After, the client search filter is applied to the result.

--	If an attribute from a secondary source is defined as non-searchable, RadiantOne can apply the search filter on the primary entries (to narrow down the possible join candidates) and then only join those entries.
-The performance is better in this case because the join only needs to occur on a subset of the primary entries.

-To define an attribute as searchable, from the Main Control Panel > Directory Namespace tab, select the view/object below the list of Root Naming Contexts.
-On the right side, choose the Objects tab (for database backends, choose the Object tab) and in the Virtual Object attribute list, select the attribute you want to be searchable.
-Click on Edit Attribute and check the Searchable box.
-If you do not want the attribute searchable, uncheck this option.
-When finished, click OK.
-Click Save in the top right corner and click OK to apply the changes to the server.

->[!warning] If you edit the join condition manually, and want to make an attribute returned from a secondary object non-searchable, add a value of 512 to the priority weight you have set.
-For example, if mail were an attribute returned from a join and you had it set with a priority value of 128 (NORMAL) and updateable, then to make it non-searchable, you would change the numeric value to be 640 (128 + 512).
-Mail:640 is how it would appear in the join condition if you were to edit the join manually.

-#### Updateable

-You can define attributes as updateable or not.

--	If an attribute is updateable, clients may modify the value (remember just because they can doesn’t mean [access controls](access-control) will allow it).

--	If an attribute is not updateable, clients cannot modify the value.

-To define an attribute as updateable, from the Main Control Panel -> Directory Namespace tab, select the view/object below the list of Root Naming Contexts.
-On the right side, choose the Objects tab (for database backends, choose the Object tab) and in the Virtual Object attribute list, select the attribute you want to be updateable.
-Click on Edit Attribute and check the Updateable box.
-If you do not want the attribute updateable, uncheck this option.
-When finished, click OK.
-Click Save in the top right corner and click OK to apply the changes to the server.

->[!warning]
->If you edit the join condition manually, and want to make an attribute returned from a secondary object not updateable, add a value of 1024 to the priority weight you have set.
-For example, if phone were an attribute returned from a join and you had it set with a priority value of 128 (NORMAL) and searchable, then to make it not updateable, you would change the numeric value to be 1152 (128 + 1024).
-Phone:1152 is how it would appear in the join condition if you were to edit the join manually.
-If you didn’t want the phone attribute to be searchable or updateable (and still have NORMAL priority), it would have a numeric value of 1664.
-(128 + 512 + 1024).

-#### Numeric Values Corresponding to Attribute Properties

-The following table indicates the numeric values for each attribute property.

-Property	| Numeric Value
--|-
-Lowest Priority	| 1
-Low Priority	| 64
-Normal Priority	| 128
-High Priority	| 192
-Highest Priority	| 255
-Hidden	| 256
-NOT Searchable | 512
-NOT Updateable	| 1024

 Only one priority level is assigned per attribute per source.
 Whereas a combination of hidden, searchable, and updateable can be assigned per attribute per source.
 Below are some examples.

 Attribute mail coming from a join/secondary source that is searchable, updateable, NORMAL priority and NOT hidden = 128